christopherarm/bedwars/.gitlab/issue_templates/Feature.md

 <!--
-A clear and concise description why you would like to see that feature in CloudNet.
+A clear and concise description why you would like to see that feature in Bedwars.
 Is it related to a problem?
 If so please give use some context what the problem is.
 -->

-**Reasons for inclusion into the CloudNet code base:**
+**Reasons for inclusion into the Bedwars code base:**

 <!--
-Why does this feature need to be included into CloudNet?
+Why does this feature need to be included into Bedwars?
 Why can this feature not be implemented using a module or plugin?
  -->